brandonpollack23/ash-bootstrap/README.md

 This project is licensed under the [zlib License].

-`vk-bootstrap`, the base of this project, is licensed under the [MIT license].
+`vk-bootstrap`, the inspiration of this project, is licensed under the [MIT license].

 [zlib License]: https://gitlab.com/Friz64/erupt-bootstrap/-/blob/main/LICENSE
 [MIT license]: https://gitlab.com/Friz64/erupt-bootstrap/-/blob/main/LICENSE-vk-bootstrap